Supported Functions

 INDEX

-This function returns the value at the provided index in the provided list.
+This function returns a value from the list of values at the provided index

 = INDEX(A2:A5, 2)